aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer-alpha/README.md

 ### Deploy Time S3 Assets

-Some assets that get put into the staging S3 Bucket are only necessary during CloudFormation deployment and not after.
-As long as you know what assets are deploy time assets, you can tag them as such and they will be marked with a `deploy-time/` prefix when they are staged.
-This allows configuration of a lifecycle rule specifically for deploy time assets.

-A good example is a Lambda Function asset.
-The asset is only useful in the S3 Bucket at deploy time, because the source code gets copied into Lambda itself.
-So Lambda assets are by default marked with `deployTime=true`:
+There are two types of assets:

+* Assets used only during deployment.
+These are used to hand off a large piece of data to another service, that will make a private copy of that data.
+After deployment, the asset is only necessary for a potential future rollback.
+* Assets accessed throughout the running life time of the application.

+Examples of assets that are only used at deploy time are CloudFormation Templates and Lambda Code bundles.
+Examples of assets accessed throughout the life time of the application are script files downloaded to run in a CodeBuild Project, or on EC2 instance startup.
+ECR images are always application life-time assets.
+S3 deploy time assets are stored with a `deploy-time/` prefix, and a lifecycle rule will collect them after a configurable number of days.

+Lambda assets are by default marked as deploy time assets:

 ```ts
 declare const stack: Stack;